Abstract Submission Instructions

 - All spoken papers are 15 minutes in length, followed by a formally scheduled 5-minute discussion period.

 - Please proofread your name, title, and abstract for correctness and completeness.
 Capitalize the content words in your title.
-Don’t use abbreviations (such as U. of Ca.) in the affiliations.
-Write out the name of the institution.
+Don’t use abbreviations (such as U of M) in the affiliations.
+Write out the name of the institution (University of Minnesota).
 The information that you enter will appear in the program as you have entered it.

 - The maximum length for abstracts is 150 words.
 Your abstract will be truncated at 1,250 characters (including spaces) in the abstract submission program.

 - The Governing Board of the Psychonomic Society encourages all presenters to follow the Psychonomic Society Statistical Guidelines.
 Click here to read the Statistical Guidelines.
 Effect sizes should be reported and error bars with appropriate labels should be included on all graphs.

 - To be considered complete, all information required must be supplied; incomplete forms WILL be rejected.